-W-doped VO2 thin films were grown using pulsed laser deposition (PLD), an adaptable and low-cost deposition technique that had been previously employed for the deposition of high quality VO2 films [21 22 23] and other metal oxides such as MoO3 [24] ZnO [25] AZO [26] TiO2 [27] and Nb2O5 [28].
-Furthermore, PLD can be properly adapted to obtain W doped VO2 films using different doping content ranging from 0.1% to 10%.
+W-doped VO2 thin films were grown using pulsed laser deposition (PLD), an adaptable and low-cost deposition technique that had been previously employed for the deposition of high quality VO2 films^{21-23} and other metal oxides, such as MoO3,24 ZnO,25 AZO,26 TiO2,27 and Nb2O5.28 Furthermore, PLD can be properly adapted to obtain W doped VO2 films using different doping contents ranging from 0.1% to 10%.

-The PLD system employed is described in detail elsewhere [26].
-A Q-switched Nd: YAG laser (Quantel mod.
+The PLD system employed is described in detail elsewhere.26 A Q-switched Nd: YAG laser (Quantel mod.
 YG78C20, $\lambda = 355$ nm) with a pulse width of 6 ns and a repetition rate of 4 Hz was employed as the laser source.
 Pulses energy of 45 mJ allowed to maintain energy density at 2.5 J cm-2.
-The VO2 targets were prepared by cold pressing VO2 powder (Sigma Aldrich, purity 99.999 %) together with WO3 powder with different weight, which allowed to achieve targets of W-doped VO2 with at. concentration ranging from 0.1% to 10%.
-All films were deposited onto sapphire substrates at the same conditions (550°C and 10-2 mbar oxygen pressure).
+The VO2 targets were prepared by cold pressing VO2 powder (Sigma-Aldrich, purity 99.999%) together with WO3 powder with different weights, which allowed to achieve targets of W-doped VO2 with at. concentration ranging from 0.1% to 10%.
+All films were deposited onto sapphire substrates at the same conditions (550 °C and 10-2 mbar oxygen pressure).

-IR reflectivity measurements were performed using FT-IR interferometer (Invenio-R, Bruker) in the spectral range of 4-14 μm.
+IR reflectivity measurements were performed using an FT-IR interferometer (Invenio-R, Bruker) in the spectral range of $4-14 \,\mu\text{m}$.
 We use a glow-bar as the IR source and deuterated triglycine sulfate (DTGS) photo-voltaic element as the IR detector.
-A total of 64 interferograms were acquired for each measurement, with a spectral resolution of 2 cm^{-1} .
-Knife edge apertures were set to $3x3 \text{ mm}^2$ to select defined sample area during IR data acquisition.
-The FT-IR platform is equipped with a reflectance anit allowing to set the angles of incidence and reflectance, from almost normal incidence (about 13°) to grazing angles (85°).
-For each sample, a set of measurements was performed at the incidence angle of 15° under different temperature.
-Polarization state of incident light can be selected using a widerange holographic polarizing filter with motorized mounter.
-Before each measurement run, the reflectance spectra were recorded at both room temperature and at about 100°C so that phase transition of VO2 is completed, using two different, crossed, linear polarization states of the incoming light.
-However, the experimental spectra measured at about normal incidence (15°) show that there is no significant difference between the s- and p-polarized light except for the anisotropy of the Sapphire substrate, clearly visible around 12 μm wavelength in Figure S1 of the Supporting material section.
-Because of the lack of in-plane anisotropy, these small discrepancies between s- and ppolarized reflectivity are going to disappear at perfectly normal incidence conditions.
-For each sample, we report FT-IR spectra in reflection mode at 15° incidence angle, using s-polarized light, as a function of temperature by using a portable heating stage which allowed to increase temperature up to 100°C. Different incidence angles and polarizations were also investigated and reported for completeness in the supplementary material file (Figures S1-S5).
+A total of 64 interferograms were acquired for each measurement, with a spectral resolution of 2 cm-1.
+Knife edge apertures were set to 3 × 3 mm2 to select a defined sample area during IR data acquisition.
+The FT-IR platform is equipped with a reflectance unit allowing to set the angles of incidence and reflectance, from almost normal incidence (about 13°) to grazing angles (85°).
+For each sample, a set of measurements was performed at the incidence angle of 15° under different temperatures.
+The polarization state of incident light can be selected using a wide-range holographic polarizing filter with a motorized mounter.
+Before each measurement run, the reflectance spectra were recorded at both room temperature and at about 100 °C so that the phase transition of VO2 is completed using two different, crossed, linear polarization states of the incoming light.
+However, the experimental spectra measured at about normal incidence (15°) show that there is no significant difference between the s- and p-polarized light except for the anisotropy of the Sapphire substrate, clearly visible around 12 μ m wavelength in Fig. S1 of the supplementary material section.
+Because of the lack of in-plane anisotropy, these small discrepancies between s- and p-polarized reflectivity are going to disappear at perfectly normal incidence conditions.
+For each sample, we report FT-IR spectra in reflection mode at a 15° incidence angle using s-polarized light as a function of temperature by using a portable heating stage, which allowed us to increase the temperature up to 100 °C. Different incidence angles and polarizations were also investigated and reported for completeness in the supplementary material file (Figs. S1-S5).

 According to Kirchoff's law of energy conservation, total light absorption at a given frequency is achieved when both reflection and transmission vanish.
-Optical IR reflection spectra of the undoped VO2 films, displayed in Figure 1, unveils a clear phase transition when the temperature increases to 100° C along with a remarkable enhanced and reversible tunability of IR reflectivity spectra.
-Furthermore, a near zero-reflectivity dip was observed around the nominal phase transition temperature of VO2 that are in agreement with the results observed in [5].
+Optical IR reflection spectra of the undoped VO2 films, displayed in Fig. 1, unveil a clear phase transition when the temperature increases to 100 °C along with a remarkable enhanced and reversible tunability of IR reflectivity spectra.
+Furthermore, a near zero-reflectivity dip was observed around the nominal phase transition temperature of VO2, which is in agreement with the results observed in Ref.
+5.